nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The user can get a suggested schedule to work on an assignment by providing the following fields:
 - Index of the assignment in the displayed assignment list
 - Expected hours to complete the assignment
-- Date and time after which you want to start working on the assignment
+- Date and time after which the user want to start working on the assignment
-- Date and time before which you want to finish the assignment
+- Date and time before which the user want to finish the assignment

 A suggested time slot will be provided to the users.
 The suggested schedule will have the following conditions:
 - Expected hours for an assignment ranges from 1 to 5 hours.